If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The game made use of SecuROM DRM (which was quickly cracked by scene groups prior to the games actual release date), but also made use of several "tripwire" checks throughout the code, through calls to a SecuROM-supplied SecuROM_Tripwire inline function.

-This function would check for a specific Win32 event (expected to be created by the SecuROM loader), which if not present would alter the game in several minor ways, such as:
+This function would check for a specific Win32 event that was expected to be created by the SecuROM loader, which if not present would alter the game in several minor ways, such as:

 • Ranking scoreboards would fail to update after a game, leaving them to always display the defaults